8 Day Summer Vacation Package Tour of the Best Attractions in Iceland

 The first stop is the Seljalandsfoss waterfall, which flies off black cliffs, surrounded by greenery.
 Take a walk around the waterfall, and you will be rewarded with a viewpoint that is very rare: from behind the water curtain.

 A short drive away is Skógarfoss, another wonderful waterfall that rushes down in a thick blanket of water.
-From the viewing platform at the top of the waterfall, you can see the whole area with a bird's eye view.
+You can see the whole area from the viewing platform at the top of the waterfall with a bird's eye view.

 You will have a chance to go on top of Sólheimajökull glacier by joining a glacier hiking tour.
-An experienced guide will provide you with all the equipment and information you need before your ascent onto the ancient, and sometimes kilometre thick ice.
+An experienced guide will provide you with all the equipment and information you need before ascending onto the ancient, sometimes miles-thick ice.
 Take in the serenity of the frozen landscapes and enjoy the spectacular views of Iceland's South Coast.

 You will spend the night in Vatnajökull National Park.